Are We Nearer To Catch and Release Than We Think?Back to Blog

 The Atlantic Salmon Federation (ASF) is extremely disappointed that the North Atlantic Salmon Conservation Organization (NASCO) has been unable to stop factory sales of wild Atlantic salmon in Greenland and has also failed to put a limit on Greenland’s subsistence fishery.
 The salmon harvested in Greenland originate from rivers across eastern North America, where the vast majority of salmon populations are protected under federal species at risk legislation in Canada and the US.

 When Canada raised objections to Greenland’s factory sales, the representative from Denmark reminded Canada that its harvest was six times greater than Greenland’s internal consumption of 20 tonnes per year.
-“It’s easy to understand Greenland’s position because in Canada, anglers and members of the First Nations killed 135 tonnes of salmon in 2012, which is equivalent to 63,000 fish.
+“It’s easy to understand Greenland’s position because in Canada, anglers and members of the First Nations killed 135 tonnes of salmon in 2012, which is equivalent to 63,000 fish allowing 4.5lbs in weight for each fish.
 The Greenlanders are unwilling to continue to bear the burden and sacrifice of conserving salmon while other countries like Canada allow the killing of several times more salmon than they do”.

 Through 2015-2017 Greenland has unilaterally committed to limit the total annual catch for all components of its Atlantic Salmon fishery to 45 tonnes per year.
 The amount of any over harvest in any year would be taken from the next years quota so that the total catch would equal 135 tonnes over a three year period.
 This represents just one third the annual quota harvested in Canada!!!